Fa24-CS5001-Online-Lionelle/.github/profile/README.md

-# CS 5001/5003 - Intensive Foundations of Computer Science.
+# FALL 2024 - CS 5001/5003 - Intensive Foundations of Computer Science.
 Online (4 Hours)

 Introduces systematic problem solving through programming.
 Offers students an opportunity to learn how to analyze a problem, how to divide and organize the problem into appropriate components, how to describe the problem in a computer language, how to analyze and understand the behavior of their programs, and how to test that their programs are working correctly.
 Additionally, introduces a method of program design called object-oriented programming and various ways to organize data, including a discussion of their advantages and disadvantages.
 To practice the course concepts, students undertake assignments ranging from small, highly specified programming tasks to larger open-ended problems where students design and code their own solutions.